vmware-tanzu/velero/site/content/docs/v1.12/restore-resource-modifiers.md

     path: "/metadata/labels/test"
  ```

-- The above configmap will apply the JSON Patch to all the PVCs in the namespaces bar and foo with name starting with mysql.
+- The above configmap will apply the JSON Patch to all the PVCs in the namespaces bar and foo with name starting with mysql and match label `foo: bar`.
 The JSON Patch will replace the storageClassName with "premium" and remove the label "test" from the PVCs.
 - You can specify multiple JSON Patches for a particular resource.
 The patches will be applied in the order specified in the configmap.
 A subsequent patch is applied in order and if multiple patches are specified for the same path, the last patch will override the previous patches.
-- You can can specify multiple resourceModifierRules in the configmap.
+- You can specify multiple resourceModifierRules in the configmap.
 The rules will be applied in the order specified in the configmap.

 ### Operations supported by the JSON Patch RFC:
 - add